matjojo/serenity/Documentation/RunningTests.md

 ctest --output-on-failure
 ```

+For failing LibWeb ref tests images are generated with the expected and real result.
+When tested with lagom, they are placed in the `SERENITY_SOURCE_DIR/Build/lagom/Ladybird/test-dumps` folder.

 ### Running with Sanitizers

 CI runs host tests with Address Sanitizer and Undefined Sanitizer instrumentation enabled.
 These tools catch many